fabric/fabric/README.rst

 periodically merge any changes from the upstream project.
 Any differences are noted here:

+* The release installs as `Fabric3`.
+Despite it's name, this version is tested with Python2.7 and Python 3.4+.
+* Versioning is based on upstream Fabric releases, with a `postX` appended.
+So version "1.10.2.post1" is equivalent to Fabrics own "1.10.2" release.
 * In Python3, Fabric3 implements its own version of `contextlib.nested` based on
   `contextlib.ExitStack`, since it's no longer available in Python3.
 Please note that it was removed with good reason, we do not encourage you use it.